coopernurse/node-pool/README.md

 - `resource`: a previously borrowed resource

+and returns a `Promise`.
+This promise will resolve once the `resource` is accepted by the pool, or reject if the pool is unable to accept the `resource` for any reason (e.g `resource` is not a resource or object that came from the pool).
+If you do not care the outcome it is safe to ignore this promise.

 ### pool.destroy

 This function is for when you want to return a resource to the pool but want it destroyed rather than being made available to other resources.
 E.g you may know the resource has timed out or crashed.

 `destroy` takes one required argument:

-- `resource`: a previously borrow resource
+- `resource`: a previously borrowed resource

+and returns a `Promise`.
+This promise will resolve once the `resource` is accepted by the pool, or reject if the pool is unable to accept the `resource` for any reason (e.g `resource` is not a resource or object that came from the pool).
+If you do not care the outcome it is safe to ignore this promise.

 ### pool.on

 The pool is an event emitter.
 Below are the events it emits and any args for those events

-`factoryCreateError` : emitted when a promise returned by `factory.create` is rejected.
+- `factoryCreateError` : emitted when a promise returned by `factory.create` is rejected.
 If this event has no listeners then the `error` will be silently discarded
+  - `error`: whatever `reason` the promise was rejected with.

+- `factoryDestroyError` : emitted when a promise returned by `factory.destroy` is rejected.
+If this event has no listeners then the `error` will be silently discarded
-- `err`: whatever `reason` the promise was rejected with.
+  - `error`: whatever `reason` the promise was rejected with.

 ## Draining